Flint, Flintshire: Community

 Flint once had its own low-powered television relay transmitter, designed to provide improved coverage of Welsh channels in an area that would otherwise receive only English television signals.
 Since 2009, signals have been transmitted digitally from Storeton transmitting station on the Wirral.

 Perhaps one of the town's most striking images, in addition to the castle, is the group of three tower blocks of flats near the town centre.
 The first two blocks were built in the 1960s and named Bolingbroke Heights and Richard Heights, with a third, Castle Heights, added shortly afterwards.

 Flint's football team is Flint Town United.
-They play in the Cymru Premier, the top tier of Welsh football.
+They play in the Cymru Premier, the top division of Welsh football following promotion from the Cymru North in 2023/24.
 Nicknamed "the Silkmen", they play their home games at Cae-y-Castell.

 Brian Fell's sculpture footplate can be seen at Flint railway station.
 Initially it was thought to be an imitation of the famous Monty Python foot drawn by Terry Gilliam.

-The library, leisure centre (renamed in 2012 as the Jade Jones Pavilion), and the town centre have all been renovated.
-Flint Retail Park has also expanded and Flint is the only town in Flintshire to have a Sainsbury's supermarket.
+The town has a library which was extensively refurbished in 2020, and a leisure centre named the Jade Jones Pavilion to honour the town's Olympian.
+As of February 2023 Flint Retail Park was undergoing expansion, The town centre has been the subject of a regeneration scheme which began in 2012.

 A lifeboat station was established in Flint in 1966, operated by the RNLI.